-Take a look at any financial website, newsletter, or magazine and you will undoubtedly find stories warning you about the Chinese economy, the Fed’s interest rate policies, the impact of the U.S. presidential election, global oil markets, forecast corporate profits and market volatility.
+Take a look at any financial website, newsletter, or magazine and you will undoubtedly find stories warning you about the Chinese economy, the Fed’s interest rate policies, the impact of the U.S. presidential election, global oil markets, forecasts for corporate profits, and market volatility.

 Sometimes it seems like there are a thousand ways for things to go wrong with your finances.

-But none of these stories — while interesting to read and ponder — is worthy of spending too much of your brainpower.
+But none of these stories — while interesting to read and ponder — is worth spending too much of your brainpower.
 Why?
 Because these big global factors are beyond your control and will be resolved without the slightest help from you.

 You cannot control whether the S&P 500 will result in positive returns or whether the European theater will restart pumping profits.
 History has shown us that there are times when the U.S. markets outperform foreign markets and when the opposite is true.
 Same deal when it comes to growth stocks and value stocks and small and large companies.